User Community Service Desk Downloads

 Processors

-This article describes how to add a new event handler.
+This article describes how to configure each processor type.

 1. Go to Output Interfaces > Event Handlers (right-click) > New Event Handler Definition.

-• Class - Select the specific implementation of the data changes handler (EventHandlerAsync).
+• Class - Filled in by default.
+The specific implementation of the data changes handler (EventHandlerAsync).

 • Used Processor - Select BatchingEventProcessor.

-• Name (optional) - Mame to distinguish between multiple event handlers.
+• Name (optional) - Name to distinguish between multiple event handlers.
 If no name is entered, the Class type is used by default, but if multiple event handlers exist, providing names is required.

 • Description (optional) - Description of the handler.

-• Enable - Activate or deactivate the event handler.
+• Enable - Activate (true) or deactivate (false) the event handler.

 • Persistence Directory - Set a path to the folder for captured events before publishing.